 Key tools and products

-• The Lessons Learned Exercise (LLE) helps countries learn from a specific disaster event through participatory workshops, as an entry point to advocate for EP&R systems enhancement and to gather initial data and recommendations before a broader assessment.
-The LLE User Guide is accessible here [link forthcoming].
+• The Lessons Learned Exercise (LLE) helps countries learn from a specific disaster event through participatory workshops as an entry point to advocate for EP&R systems enhancement.
+The LLE User Guide is accessible here.

-• The Ready2Respond or R2R Diagnostic provides a detailed understanding of existing EP&R capacities in a municipality, country or region and assesses 360 data points related to facilities, personnel, equipment, information and legal frameworks.
-It also leads to the development of cost-effective investment plans to address opportunities to improve points of failure in crisis response systems.
-The Ready2Respond Framework is accessible here.
-The R2R User Guide is accessible here [link forthcoming].
+• The Ready2Respond (R2R) Diagnostic provides a detailed understanding of EP&R capacities and assesses 360 data points related to facilities, personnel, equipment, information and legal frameworks.
+It produces costed investment options that can be used for project preparation or long-term strategic planning.
+The R2R Framework is accessible here.
+The R2R Guidelines are accessible here.

-• The Emergency Operations Centers training e-module has been designed for practitioners globally to better understand the importance of EOCs, delving into their operational roles and importance in orchestrating disaster management and preparedness.
-The EOC training module is accessible here [link forthcoming].
+• The Emergency Operations Centers training e-module is designed for practitioners to better understand the importance of EOCs, their operational roles and importance in orchestrating disaster management and preparedness.
+The EOC training module is accessible here.

 About the Program